A Critical Look At Tokenwise Reward-Guided Text Generation: Experiments

-\textbf{Evaluation}\quad Following \cite{khanov2023alignment} we compare the algorithms based on \emph{average reward} on the test samples as measured by the reward model.
-A higher reward indicates better alignment with the reward model.
-Note that we use a \emph{different} full-sequence reward model and not the partial-sequence reward model (that we trained for our algorithm) to evaluate the models.
-Moreover, evaluating language generation, especially unconditionally, is nuanced and human evaluation is generally preferred, but time consuming.
-An alternative is LLM based evaluation, which has been shown to align with human assessment~\cite{zheng2023judging,rafailov2023direct}.
-We adopt GPT-4 based evaluation as a proxy of human evaluation.
-Following \cite{chiang2023vicuna} we construct prompts for the two tasks and ask GPT-4 to score and rank response pairs.
-We randomly shuffle the order of the responses to mitigate position bias~\cite{zheng2023judging}.
-Finally we use the Rouge-L~\cite{lin2004rouge} score to measure the diversity of our generations for the dialogue task.
+\textbf{Evaluation}\quad Following \citet{khanov2023alignment}, we compare all methods based on \emph{average reward}, on the test samples, as measured by the reward model.
+We use a \emph{different} full-sequence reward model and not the partial-sequence reward model (that we trained for our algorithm) to evaluate the models.
+Since evaluating language generation, especially unconditionally, is nuanced and human evaluation is very expensive, we use GPT-4-based evaluation, which has been shown to align with human assessment~\citep{zheng2023judging,rafailov2023direct}.
+Following \citet{chiang2023vicuna} we construct prompts for the two tasks and ask GPT-4 to score and rank response pairs.
+We randomly shuffle the order of the responses to mitigate position bias~\citep{zheng2023judging}.
+Finally, we use the Rouge-L score \citep{lin2004rouge} and the BLEU score to evaluate the dialogue and translation tasks, respectively.